 ND reported the statistics on the usage of Mantid.
 The usage of Mantid is satisfying.
-A question s raised about how to support Mantid on the least popular operating systems.
+A question was raised about how to support Mantid on the least popular operating systems.

-PMB agreed to the constitution how Mantid should accept new partner, as ND reported that JET showed interest to join Mantid project.
-One suggested guideline is that Mantid is for data reduction and analysis for material science.
+PMB agreed to review the constitution regarding how the Mantid PMB should consider accepting a new partner, as ND reported that JET showed interest to join Mantid project.
+One suggested guideline is that Mantid is to be advertised as being for data reduction and analysis for material science.
 ND will look into it.
+However, we felt that we did not want to put in any effort to help JET.

 ND pointed out that it is important to consider the new risk of insufficient support from the ESS computing group.
 JT also mentioned the increasing risk of code debt.

-ND that the communication among facilities includ weekly teleconferenc and daily slack channel.
+ND reminded the PMB that the communication among facilities includes weekly teleconferencing and daily slack channel (TGP: what is a slack channel?).

 PMB agrees that July 6th, 2016 will the next release of Mantid.